CDLUC3/ezid/templates/doc/apidoc.2.rst

 To delete a metadata element, set its value to the empty string.

-Operation: create or modify identifier
+Operation: create or update identifier
 --------------------------------------

-An identifier can be created or modified in one interaction; the specific operation performed will depend on whether the identifier already exists or not.
-To do so, issue a create operation as described under `Operation: create identifier`_ above, but add a modify_if_exists=yes URL query parameter to the PUT request.
-EZID returns a 201 HTTP status code if the identifier was created or a 200 HTTP status code if the identifier already existed and was successfully modified.
+An identifier can be created or updated in one interaction; the specific operation performed will depend on whether the identifier already exists or not.
+To do so, issue a create operation as described under `Operation: create identifier`_ above, but add an update_if_exists=yes URL query parameter to the PUT request.
+EZID returns a 201 HTTP status code if the identifier was created or a 200 HTTP status code if the identifier already existed and was successfully updated.
 The response body is a status line as described previously.
 Here's a sample request:

 .. parsed-literal::

-  |rArr| PUT /id/ark:/99999/fk4test?modify_if_exists=yes HTTP/1.1
+  |rArr| PUT /id/ark:/99999/fk4test?update_if_exists=yes HTTP/1.1
   |rArr| Host: ezid.cdlib.org
   |rArr| Content-Type: text/plain; charset=UTF-8
   |rArr| Content-Length: 30